 1. Create the Trello sync in Unito

-If it is not already done, sign up to Unito with Trello and at least one of the other apps you want to sync (don't worry--you can add more apps later).
+If it is not already done, sign up to Unito with Trello and at least one of the other tools you want to sync (don't worry--you can add more connectors later).

 Log into the Unito dashboard and click on "Add Sync".

 The first step is to select what you want to sync.
-Here choose the app and its project you want to bring into Trello or the Trello board you want to bring in your primary work management app.
+Here choose the tool and its project you want to bring into Trello or the Trello board you want to bring in your primary work management tool.

-Then you choose where to sync this project, in our case, it is Trello or your work management app.
+Then you choose where to sync this project, in our case, it is Trello or your work management tool.

 Finally, you review your sync to make sure everything is good to go.
 You notice you have two options here: one is to just create the sync with no filters, the other one is to customize the sync before enabling it.